 What is an autotransformer?
-Auto transformers have only one winding, a portion of which is common to both the primary and the secondary circuits.
+Auto transformers have only one winding, a portion of which is common to both the primary voltage and the secondary side voltage circuits.
 In other words, the primary and secondary windings have some or all windings in common.
-An autotransformer is usually employed for the higher voltage conversion of local distribution supply voltage to some other secondary voltage on the secondary side that is needed for a particular electrical device.
+Autotransformers are usually employed for the higher voltage conversion of local distribution supply voltage to some other secondary voltage on the secondary side that is needed for a particular electrical device.
 Most often, this conversion is from 125 Volts to 250 Volts, or 250 Volts to 125 Volts.
-Unlike an isolation transformer, an autotransformer uses common windings and offers no interference or disturbance.
+Unlike an isolation transformer, variable autotransformers use a single winding and offers no interference or disturbance.
 Any given size autotransformer will support a load equal to its rated value whether it is connected in the 125 Volts to 250 Volts configuration, or in the 250 Volts to 125 Volts configuration.

 Sometimes, it's not necessary to provide dc isolation between the primary winding and the secondary winding of a transformer.
 Then an autotransformer can be used.
 This has a single, tapped winding.
 Its schematic symbol is shown in Fig. 18-8A for an air core, and Fig. 18-8B for a ferromagnetic core.

 An autotransformer can be either a step-down or a step-up device.
 In Fig. 18-8, the autotransformer at A is step-down, and the one at B is step-up.

 An autotransformer can have an air core, or it can be wound on any of the aforementioned types of ferromagnetic cores.
 You'll sometimes see this type of transformer in a radio-frequency receiver or transmitter.
 It works quite well in impedance-matching applications, and also in solenoidal loopsticks.